CONVERGED INFRASTRUCTURE The Enterprise Trend Making Waves

 Challenges in Server Virtualization

 Virtualization of the server has now become a challenge for us.
 This now requires people to look at things in a more horizontal manner in order to solve problems.
 Discovering this problem at an early stage we have looked at two things.
 First is to converge the infrastructure teaming with VM Ware, Cisco, Intel and others; this helped us in a huge service cost of deployment.
 The other thing what is important in the present industry environment is the automated provisioning and automated operations in order to understand as to what’s going on in the infrastructure.
-This is resonating especially with the CIOs because they can immediately see the computer components and also the value that they get in terms of TCL, cost which is the fundamental component of the equation.
+This is resonating especially with the CIOs because they can immediately see the compute components and also the value that they get in terms of TCL, cost which is the fundamental component of the equation.
 The higher line CIOs, CFOs and CEOs are resonating with this as to where this converged infrastructure is taking them because it is a very early stage in the process and this is starting to have some interesting dynamics and interesting challenges as the stove pipes figure out a way to do things.

 Today, in IT 70 percent of every dollar goes into maintaining, configuring, updating and supporting the current infrastructure.
 It is 30 percent that goes to help the business reach the next level.
 This is what the converged infrastructure kind of tried to reduce the 70 percent into a more realistic, efficient and effective.